opensearch-project/opensearch-benchmark-workloads/neural_search/README.md

 ### Additional Note for Multimodal search benchmark

-1. Currently, there's no [pretrained models](https://docs.opensearch.org/docs/latest/ml-commons-plugin/pretrained-models/) available for multimodal search, hence we will be using remote models
+1. Currently, there's no [pretrained model](https://docs.opensearch.org/docs/latest/ml-commons-plugin/pretrained-models/) available for multimodal search, hence we will be using remote models
 2. This benchmark requires OpenSearch version 2.16 or higher, as the built-in function for creating connectors was only introduced in that version
 3. We pre-processed the ABO dataset by converting actual images (small ones) into base 64 encoding binaries, as the search method only accepts image binary as input
 4. By default, we utilize [Amazon Titan Multimodal Embeddings G1 model](https://docs.aws.amazon.com/bedrock/latest/userguide/titan-multiemb-models.html) hosted on Bedrock to perform the benchmark, which requires create remote connector, register remote model and the following cluster setting:
    1. `"plugins.ml_commons.trusted_connector_endpoints_regex": ["^https://bedrock-runtime\\..*[a-z0-9-]\\.amazonaws\\.com/.*$"]`
-5. If you want to use other remote model that host on other platform such as cohere, you will need to update the cluster setting by adding trusted endpoints and adjust the logic to create connectors, check this [link](https://docs.opensearch.org/docs/latest/ml-commons-plugin/remote-models/index/) for more details
+5. If you want to use other remote models that are hosted on other platforms such as cohere, you will need to update the cluster setting by adding trusted endpoints and adjust the logic to create connectors, check this [link](https://docs.opensearch.org/docs/latest/ml-commons-plugin/remote-models/index/) for more details
-6. Since we use Amazon Bedrock model by default, and you want to use it as well, the following prerequisites need to meet in order to successfully running the benchmark:
+6. This workload uses the Amazon Bedrock model by default.
+This model requires the following:
    1. Have a valid AWS account
    2. Have proper access permissions for the model (which can be obtained through this [link](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html))
    3. Generate AWS credentials and pass them as workload parameters, we will use the credentials to connect to the remote model